Development process

 In Akka, services can be stateful or stateless, and the components you implement depend on the service type.

-Stateful services utilize components like Event Sourced Entities, Key Value Entities, Workflows, and Views, while stateless services focus on exposing functionality via HTTP Endpoints.
+Stateful services utilize components like Event Sourced Entities, Key Value Entities, Workflows, Agents, and Views, while stateless services focus on exposing functionality via HTTP Endpoints.
 Typically, a stateful service is centered around one Entity type but may also include Endpoints and Views to expose or retrieve data.

 Entities